Can dogs eat salt?

 Dogs get all the sodium they need from normal food.
 Adding salt, sharing salty human food, or letting dogs lick spilled salt can all cause problems.
 Acute salt poisoning — from eating salty food in quantity, or famously homemade playdough — causes excess thirst, vomiting, tremors, and in severe cases seizures and death.
 Rock salt on winter pavements is another source; dogs licking paws after walks can ingest significant amounts.

-If your dog has just eaten salt
+If your dog has already eaten salt

 Risks to watch for